juxor/afaq/markdown/secH6.md

 continued except the ruling class had changed.
 All the popular energy and organisation this expressed, which could have been used to combat the problems facing the revolution and create the foundations of a genuine socialist society, were wasted in fighting the Bolshevik regime.
-Ultimately, though, the _"sustained, though ultimately futile, attempts to revive an autonomous workers' movement, especially in mid-1918 and from late 1920, failed owing to repression."_ [Sakwa, **Op.
+Ultimately, the _"sustained, though ultimately futile, attempts to revive an autonomous workers' movement, especially in mid-1918 and from late 1920, failed owing to repression."_ [Sakwa, **Op.
 Cit.**, p.
 269] Another historian notes that